From Cantor Lee

 From Rabbi David:

 The 15th day of the month of Av, Tu B’Av, the Holiday of Love, is a little known yet very significant Jewish holiday.
-This year it begins sundown Aug.
-4th and goes to sundown Aug.
-5th.
+It is considered to be the highpoint of the year energetically and spiritually.
+This year it begins sundown August 111th and goes to sundown Aug.
+12th.
 While it does not have any specific religious ceremonies associated with it other than the omission of one particular prayer, it is considered a very festive and happy occasion.
 It originated during the second temple when Jews returned from their Babylon exile and Judea was just a small province within the Greek empire and later on within the Roman empire.

 The holiday is an happy celebration of the first day of the grape harvest as well as a biblical occasion which has to do with celebrating women’s specific biblical marriage rights.
 It therefore became a happy celebration of love and marriage.